ironunicorn/HaysCountyMasterNaturalist/README.md

 ```

 ## To run flask app in production
-Be sure to set the following environmental variables:
+Be sure to set the following environment variables:
 - SECRET_KEY
 - DATABASE_URL
 - DATABASE_NAME